thexkaliber/thexkaliber/README.md

 Hey!
 I am **XKaliber**! 👋

->Code is like humor.
-When you have to explain it, it’s bad.

 I might not be very good as of now, but I hope to one day become a good programmer!